-SRF Funding: \$ 850 ),000

-FY23 319 Funding: \$ 0
+Total Cost: \$500,000 FY20 319 Funding: \$ 0

-FY20 319 Funding: \$ 0
+Future 319 Funding: \$ 0 SRF Funding: \$ 500,000

 Objective 2: Information, Education and Public Participation.
-Informing the public on project success to build a positive working relationship between the urban and rural citizens and educating both about how they can make a difference in achieving the project goals.
+Informing the public on project success in order to build a positive working relationship between the urban and rural citizens and educating both about how they can make a difference in achieving the project goals.

 Task 6: Public Outreach.
 Increase public awareness of water quality issues in general and project activities and results throughout the Big Sioux River watershed.
 Promote sound best management practices that best address priority impairments.
+Maintain and update Big Sioux River Project website to build a more robust site that becomes a reliable resource for watershed residents.

-Products: Attend and present updates to the Minnehaha Conservation District board monthly.
+Products: Maintain and update Big Sioux River Project website throughout the year.
+Attend and present updates to the Minnehaha Conservation District board monthly.
 Conduct public meetings with shareholders to discuss the project and the activities that will be undertaken.
-Develop and expand relationships with Conservation Districts, Pheasants Forever, Fish & Wildlife Service, City of Sioux Falls, Dell Rapids, Brookings, and Brandon to provide information to the public on what activities are happening within the watershed.
+Develop and expand relationships with Conservation Districts, Pheasants Forever, Fish & Wildlife Service, City of Sioux Falls, Dell Rapids, Brookings and Brandon to provide information to the public on what activities are happening within the watershed.
 Conduct community meetings and one on one contact with project landowners to discuss the project and activities within the watershed.
 Maintain quarterly Steering Committee meetings to discuss project accomplishments and future project activities.
 Attend and participate in the Annual Big Sioux River Summit.

-Milestones: Public/Informational meetings - 110 News Releases/Press Releases - 10 Website
+Milestones: Public/Informational meetings/ News Releases/Press Releases - 50

+Website maintenance

-FY20 319 Funding: \$ 23,400
+Total Cost: \$53,050 FY20 319 Funding: \$ 23,400

-FY23 319 Funding: \$ 18,650

-SRF Funding: \$ 0
+Future 319 Funding: \$ 18,650 SRF Funding: \$ 0